 However, this rule of contributory negligence does not apply in the same way to children as it does adults.
 In a case entitled Taylor v.
 Armiger, a Maryland court determined that children below the age of five are not bound by the rules of contributory negligence.

-If you have been bitten by a dog and suffered an injury as a result, Plaxen & Adler, P.A is here to review your case and determine your eligibility for compensation.
+If you have been bitten by a dog and suffered an injury as a result, Plaxen Adler Muncy, P.A is here to review your case and determine your eligibility for compensation.
 To get started with a free case evaluation with an injury attorney who helped shape Maryland’s laws regarding dog bites, call us today at 410-730-7737 or reach us through our contact form.